 For instance, what kind of reforms could benefit the UN system?
 Should WHO be reformed to ensure more political independence and more adequate funding?
 How can WTO be put in a condition to perform its functions again?
 Or: what can be done to protect local identities and lifestyles without on the other hand retreating into isolation?
 How can global travel be made more ecologically and socially sustainable?
 How can production chains be more ecologically and socially sustainable?
 Or: what can local authorities do to mitigate adverse social and economic effects of globalization in their jurisdiction?

-Students from GPPN Schools are invited to form teams of 4 or 5 members, and work together to develop their proposals for this online conference.
-We are looking for student presentations on public policy/international relations proposals that demonstrate:
+Students from GPPN Schools were invited to form teams of 4 or 5 members, and work together to develop proposals for this online conference.
+We called for student presentations on public policy/international relations proposals that demonstrate:

 A precise identification and analysis of an important and pressing problem; this precise analysis of the problem will need to be clear prior to discussion of any possible solutions

 A strong use of analytics and empirics and how these can be applied to inform a solution to the public policy problem identified

 An astute understanding of how policy solutions can be implemented given the interests of the policy actors in the chosen context

 A clear awareness of whether and when similar solutions have been tried in the past, why they were successful or how they can be amended in order to be successful in the future.

 Please see the Conference Booklet for details of the students' projects and participating teams.